 Roast Beef with Yorkshire Pudding

 The vegetables were beautifully cooked, retaining that firmness that sits in between firm and soft – basically, homemade perfection.
-Our real delight with regard to the vegetables were in the roast potatoes which were perfectly crisp (in the right places) and golden brown… yum.
+Our real delight with regard to the vegetables was with the roast potatoes which were perfectly crisp (in the right places) and golden brown… yum.
 When soaked in Gill’s rich delicious gravy they were one of the highlights of the meal.

 Of course, the most important part of a Sunday roast has to be the meat itself and you will not be disappointed with the Oak Inn’s offering.
 Mick Macauley claims nobody makes a better roast than his wife – and you know, I think he could be right – certainly in this part of town.
 The roast beef was tender and neither of us found any fat on the meat.
 A joint perfectly cooked and so very flavourful!